Best Spray Paint For Rims of 2023

 The next stage is crucial, and it’s the one that most people will get wrong.
 Don’t be tempted to try and lay on paintwork to cover the complete surface in one go.
 This risks getting paint runs, pooling, and a poor finish.
 You need to apply a light dusting for the first coat.
 Apply just enough so that you can see you’ve covered that area, let it dry before repeating.

 This works best because a) you’re not risking the aforementioned problems, and b) it allows the paint to build up in layers, making it a more durable finish.

 All three of these products work well, and I’d classify them as the best spray paint for rims in three different ways: best for color choice, best rim paint for everyday beaters, and the best wheel paint for harsh conditions.

-If you’re looking to freshen up your rims, then I’d recommend buying around four cans in total (plus any finishers like clear or gloss top coat).
+If you’re looking to freshen up your rims, then I’d recommend buying around four cans in total (plus any finishers like clear or gloss topcoat).
 You may only use around half to three-quarters of a tin per wheel, but buying four cans allows you some extra for testing or mistakes.
-And because it’s purchased at the same time, the batch numbers should be close … if in a year’s time you notice some defects that need touching up, the paint will definitely be a match, and you can’t guarantee that when buying a new can on it’s own.
+And because it’s purchased at the same time, the batch numbers should be close.
+If in a year’s time you notice some defects that need touching up, the paint will definitely be a match.
+That’s not something you can guarantee when buying a new can on its own.